 Dr. Salvador Allende, Latin America's first free-elected Marxist head of state, was formally installed as?

-Dr. Salvador Allende, Latin America's first free-elected Marxist head of state, was formally installed as Chile's new head of state on Tuesday (November 3.)
+Background: Dr. Salvador Allende, Latin America's first free-elected Marxist head of state, was formally installed as Chile's new head of state on Tuesday (November 3.)

 At a colourful ceremony in Santiago, the 62-year-old leader of the leftist Popular Unity Front was sworn in for a six-year term at a joint session of Congress.
 His new government includes three Communist and four Socialist ministers.